Beef and Lentil Stew

 - Heat the oil in a large pot over medium-high heat.
 Sauté the onions for 3-4 minutes, then add the beef and garlic.

 - Brown the meat, stirring regularly, for 5-10 minutes.
+All sides of the beef chunks should be browned.

 - Bring to a boil, cover, then reduce heat and simmer for about 45-60 minutes, until the lentils are tender.
 Stir in the tarragon.
 Then taste for salt and pepper.